The submission must adhere to all PeerJ Computer Science policies (see: 'Journal Policies').

 Validity of the Findings

-Decisions are not made based on any subjective determination of impact, degree of advance, novelty, being of interest to only a niche audience, etc.
+Decisions are not made based on any subjective determination of impact, degree of advance, novelty or being of interest to only a niche audience.
+We will also consider studies with null findings.

 Where data are used: